arviz-devs/ArviZGen.jl/README.md

 end
 ```

-But this sort of model is not:
+But this sort of model is not supported right now:

 ```julia
 @gen function submodel()